1967 South African Grand Prix: Race report

 This was the first use of the Kyalami circuit near Johannesburg in a World Championship Formula One race.
+Taking place in the southern hemisphere and no less than five months before the F1 season resumed in May with the 1967 Monaco Grand Prix, mostly machinery from 1966 was used, the first year of F1's sudden "return to power", with proper 3 liter engines in short supply.
+Some teams used old Climax FPF engines of the 2.5 liter era that ended in 1960, or more recent undersized V8 from Coventry Climax.

-There were some changes in the driver line-ups: John Surtees was driving for Honda, Graham Hill had switched to Lotus, his place at BRM was taken by Mike Spence and Pedro Rodríguez was on trial for Cooper.
+Ferrari, which was also taking part in the 1967 World Sportscar Championship with V12 and V6 engine cars, and with the Ferrari Dino 166 F2 in Formula Two and Tasman Series downunder, did not attend.
+There were some changes in the driver line-ups: John Surtees was driving for Honda, and Graham Hill had switched to Lotus were the Ford-sponsored Cosworth DFV was in development.
+His former place at BRM was taken by Mike Spence, and Pedro Rodríguez was on trial for Cooper.

-Denny Hulme led Jack Brabham away from the start, but the Australian soon spun, handing second place to Surtees, but by lap 21 had managed to regain second.
+Brabham had been the dominating team in 1966, and would win in 1967, too.
+Denny Hulme led Jack Brabham away from the start, but Brabham soon spun, handing second place to Surtees, but by lap 21 had managed to regain second.
 Further down the field, Rhodesian privateer racer John Love reached third place in a four-cylinder Cooper Climax.
 On lap 41, Brabham retired, followed by Dan Gurney on lap 44.
 On lap 59, Hulme had to pit for more brake fluid, handing the lead to Love.
 Love's drive was halted as with just seven laps left he had to pit to take on more fuel, however it was later discovered that he'd had enough fuel to finish and instead had a misfire caused by electrical issues.
 Rodríguez took his first win in Formula One for Cooper from Love in second place and Surtees in third.
+The victory marked the first for a Mexican driver in a World Championship Formula One race.